carpentries/instructor-training/_episodes/08-motivation.md

 learners can be motivated (or demotivated!) by instrutional content and approach, and provides practice opportunities for you to become confident in motivating your learners.

-## How Does Content Influence Motivation?
+## How Can Content Influence Motivation?

 People learn best when they care about a topic and believe they can master it with a reasonable investment of time and effort.
 Many scientists might appreciate the value of programming